After much contemplating, surveys and ASUS Vivobook S comparisons, I have finally decided to get the 15.6-inch screen ASUS Vivobook S.

 For a 15.6-inch screen laptop, the VivoBook S is quite small, having a dimension of 361.4 x 243.5 x 17.9 mm (WxDxH).
 While it is comparatively bigger than my older laptop, the TP300LD which came at 326 x 232 x 22 mm (WxDxH), the bigger screen enables better view of what I am doing, while the display is 80% of the total surface area.
 I used to dislike 15.6-inch computers simply because they were huge and bulky, but the ASUS VivoBook was not that at all.
 On top of that, the NanoEdge display meant that there was thin bezels at the size of the screen, which was according to todays trends.

-For the sake of comparison, here’s a few laptops which I did consider as well.
+After all those key points above, it’s only natural to put the ASUS Vivobook S comparison with other brands in the market.
+These laptops listed here are the ones which I did consider as well.
 Before you read on, note that all the laptops come with Windows 10 and have all the standard accessories a laptop should have like USB ports, HDMI ports, SD card reader etc.

 That said, without wasting time, here’s the laptops which made the final list according to brand.

 1) HP LAPTOPS: HP ENVY 13-ad103TU & HP Pavilion 14-bf106TX